majodev/majodev.github.io/src/notes/hello world/index.md

 * Writing in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and
 * A flat file hierarchy with [YAML](http://www.yaml.org/) frontmatter.

 If you are interested, feel free to checkout the [source code](https://github.com/majodev/majodev.github.io/), hosting is currently done though blazing fast [GitHub Pages](https://pages.github.com/) (which is free).
-By the way, I'm in the process of publishing all the plugins I've written for [metalsmith](http://metalsmith.io).
+I'm currently in the process of publishing all the plugins I've written for [metalsmith](http://metalsmith.io).
 Check back later if you want some information on that.

-BTW. what do you think about my chosen domain *"ranf.tl"*?
+By the way, what do you think about my chosen domain *"ranf.tl"*?
 I think this variation of my surname is pretty neat, as it's very short and hopefully memorable (ranftl.com and ranftl.at were already taken).
-Futhermore I can finally equip my family with some handy nice looking email addresses.
+Futhermore I can finally equip my family with some handy & nice looking email addresses.
 Anyways, I'm glad you are able to read this and maybe you'll find something useful here in the next weeks.

 ![out](i am out.gif)